-Now, let’s check out the following FAQs section, where you will find some answers to common questions around this topic.
+Now, let's check out the following FAQs section, where you will find some answers to common questions about this topic.

 Yes, you can cut the Bamboo stalks for replanting.

-However, you need to choose the right stalks to see successful results later on.
+However, you must choose the right stalks to see successful results later.